terraform-ibm-modules/terraform-ibm-icse-cloud-services/README.md

 <!-- Update the title to match the module name and add a description -->
-# Terraform IBM Module Template
+# Terraform IBM Module ICSE Cloud Services Module

+This module is used to create and manage resources for Cloud Object Storage, Key Management, and Secrets Manager.

 <!-- UPDATE BADGE: Update the link for the badge below-->
 [![Build Status](https://github.com/terraform-ibm-modules/terraform-ibm-module-template/actions/workflows/ci.yml/badge.svg)](https://github.com/terraform-ibm-modules/terraform-ibm-module-template/actions/workflows/ci.yml)